benbuck/finestray/README.md

   For any window that has been minimized to an icon in the tray, simply click it to restore it to its original location.
 - **Auto-trays**:
-  This feature allows specific windows to be minimized to the tray as soon as they appear.
+  This feature allows specific windows to be minimized to the tray as soon as they appear or when they are minimized.
   Please see the [Auto-tray Settings](#auto-tray-settings) section for more information.
 - **Context menu**:
   For any of the tray icons created by Finestray, including its own, you can right click on it to see the context menu.